-In Suzuki group violin glasses, students join together with Dr. Minhwa to create a joyous atmosphere of music making where all are having fun and growing not only in their violin skills but in their ability to communicate artistically and musically.
+In Suzuki group violin glasses, students join together with their instructor to create a joyous atmosphere of music making where all are having fun and growing not only in their violin skills but in their ability to communicate artistically and musically.
 Students learn to create a beautiful tone with proper bowing, intonation, and posture.
-Parents are invited to join.

 Violin classes meet on Saturdays at 12 noon.

 Guitar classes meet on Wednesdays at 5 p.m.